Observation (video game): Production

 After spending years on pre-production and prototype creation, No Code took roughly 25 months to develop the game, using the Unity game engine along with other tools like Autodesk 3ds Max and Substance.
 Many people who worked on Observation had previously worked on Alien: Isolation — in addition to McKellan, character artists Jack Perry and Ranulf Busby, concept artist Stefano Tsai, and voice actors Kezia Burrows and Anthony Howell had worked on the latter game.
 While the team members had experience in AAA development, No Code had a limited budget, which forced the team to come up with unique solutions to save money without compromising quality.
 To simulate the lack of gravity in space during motion-capture acting sessions, the team pushed an animator around on a bar stool.
 No Code's philosophy was to save on development costs by only paying special attention to things the player would notice.
 For things like dialogue between characters in cutscenes, the development team opted to do things like move them behind closed doors out of sight from the player, so that the conversations did not have to be animated.
 It was this philosophy that caused No Code to invest a lot of time in pre-production, creating a lot of modular environments that could be repurposed throughout the game.

 One of the fundamental topics that No Code wanted to explore in Observation was how a machine that had become self-aware might feel, and how humans might react to it.
 By putting the player in SAM's shoes, McKellan realized that SAM's feelings would mirror the player's, as both would be experiencing things in a different way.
 To give the player a sense of "[feeling] like an alien entity of some sort", No Code iterated on developing interactions that relied on a machine's understanding of how to perform a task.
 For example, instead of pressing a physical button on their controller to open a door in-game, players — as SAM — had to establish a connection with another system first.

 According to McKellan, Observation was initially split into separate sections, but merged into a full-length game when the story's size made it difficult for it to be split into distinct episodes.

 A few months before the game released, the developers engaged in focus tests to determine problem areas where the testers felt frustrated or lost.

 Observation was announced on 8 October 2018, with a release time frame of spring 2019 for PC and PlayStation 4.
 No Code and Devolver Digital had a previous working relationship from the release of Stories Untold.
 In March 2019, it was announced that the game would be released on 21 May 2019.
 Devolver Digital later stated on 25 March 2019 that Observation would be sold on PC exclusively on the Epic Games Store for one year.
+It released on Steam on 21 May 2020.
 Devolver Digital also brought the game to Xbox One on 25 June 2020.